Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays

-Compared with SDP, RMSE can better reflect the errors of estimation results according to (34) and (36).
-Thus, we choose RMSE to evaluate the accuracy of the proposed method in this subsection.
-When $\overline{\theta_\text{e}}$ and $\overline{\phi_\text{e}}$ vary and $N=1,2,3$, this subsection gives the RMSE and running time of different methods as shown in Fig. 4.
-The RMSE of average CRB is also depicted.
+Compared with SDP, RMSE can better reflect the error of estimation results according to (34) and (36).
+Thus, RMSE is chosen to evaluate the estimation accuracy in this subsection.
+The RMSEs and the running times of different methods at different $\overline{\theta_\text{e}}$, $\overline{\phi_\text{e}}$ and $N$ are shown in Fig. 4, as well as the RMSEs of the average CRBs.
+In Fig. 4, Figs. 4 (a)-(c) and Figs. 4 (d)-(f) respectively shows the RMSEs and the running times with $\overline{{{\theta }_\text{e}}},\overline{{{\phi }_\text{e}}}\in [{{1}^{\circ }},{{6}^{\circ }}]$, where $N=1,2,3$ are respectively applied to Figs. 4 (a) and (d), Figs. 4 (b) and (e), Figs. 4 (c) and (f).

-It can be observed from Figs. 4 (a)-(c) that for any $\overline{\theta_\text{e}}$, $\overline{\phi_\text{e}}$ and $N$ in the simulations, RIPF-CSM exhibits better performance when compared with the benchmark methods and its RMSE is closer to CRB with the decrease of $\overline{{{\theta }_\text{e}}}$ and $\overline{{{\phi }_\text{e}}}$, which demonstrates that the proposed robustness intervals can make full use of the pre-estimated DoAs and reveals the robustness of RIPF-CSM to different errors of pre-estimated DoAs.
-In contrast, Figs. 4 (a)-(c) show that the RMSE of SE-CSM, R-CSM and I-2D-CSM almost keep still for any $\overline{{{\theta }_\text{e}}}$ and $\overline{{{\phi }_\text{e}}}$.
-It is due to the reason that most of their focusing angles are far from actual DoAs, which makes the focusing process be insensitive to the accuracy of pre-estimated DoAs.
+It can be observed from Figs. 4 (a)-(c) that for any $\overline{\theta_\text{e}}$, $\overline{\phi_\text{e}}$ and $N$ in the simulations, RIPF-CSM exhibits better performance when compared with the benchmark methods.
+Additionally, the RMSE of RIPF-CSM is closer to CRB with the decrease of $\overline{{{\theta }_\text{e}}}$ and $\overline{{{\phi }_\text{e}}}$.
+These phenomenons demonstrate that the proposed robustness intervals can make full use of the pre-estimated DoAs and reveals the robustness of RIPF-CSM to different errors of pre-estimated DoAs.
+In contrast, Figs. 4 (a)-(c) show that the RMSEs of SE-CSM, R-CSM and I-2D-CSM almost keep constant for any $\overline{{{\theta }_\text{e}}}$ and $\overline{{{\phi }_\text{e}}}$.
+It is due to the reason that most of their focusing angles are far away from the actual DoAs, which makes the focusing process be insensitive to the accuracy of the pre-estimated DoAs.
 Furthermore, since the robustness intervals of RIPF-CSM become larger when $\overline{{{\theta }_\text{e}}}$ and $\overline{{{\phi }_\text{e}}}$ increase, the performance degrades to almost the same as that of R-CSM and I-2D-CSM as shown in Figs. 4 (a)-(c).